-Virgin Islands Experimental Program to Stimulate Competitive Research (VI-EPSCoR)
+Virgin Islands Established Program to Stimulate Competitive Research (VI-EPSCoR)

-The Virgin Islands Experimental Program to Stimulate Competitive Research (VI-EPSCoR) promotes the development and use of science and technology in the territory to help the local community develop creative solutions to educational and environmental challenges and to improve the quality of life for its members.
-VI-EPSCoR is working to increase the Virgin Islands' access to and development of new knowledge, products, services, partnerships and a skilled workforce for the 21st century and beyond.
-It supports research on locally relevant topics including the health of coral reef ecosystems, fisheries management and coastal ocean systems.
+The Virgin Islands Established Program to Stimulate Competitive Research (VI-EPSCoR) promotes the development of science and technology resources in the USVI by conducting research in areas relevant to the sustainable development of the Territory.
+Other areas of focus for VI-EPSCoR include improving research infrastructure within the USVI, increasing participation of students in science and technology in order to build a skilled workforce, and building partnerships between government, non-governmental organizations, and the private sector, all in an effort to create a foundation of research and development for economic growth.
+VI-EPSCoR currently supports research on locally relevant topics such as the local and global drivers of environmental change and how these changes impact our coral reefs, fisheries and coastal resources like our mangrove forests.
 VI-EPSCoR funds are also used to strengthen the territory's education in the areas of science, mathematics and technology, and VI-EPSCoR aims to provide students with opportunities to engage in hands-on and feet-wet learning in marine science.
 VI-EPSCoR is supported by a grant from the National Science Foundation, funding from the government of the Virgin Islands and by generous donations from members of the Virgin Islands community.
 The program is hosted by the University of the Virgin Islands on behalf of the people of the Virgin Islands.